mno01/GettingAndCleaningDataRepo/README.md

 For additional information on data manipulation, please refer to the CodeBook.MD file

 For additional information on the data source*, please refer to this link: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+*The original data set used was created by: [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
+International Workshop of Ambient Assisted Living (IWAAL 2012).
+Vitoria-Gasteiz, Spain.
+Dec 2012